blackninja81/artflow/README.md

-# Artflow

-A basic WebGL project showcasing 3D graphics and interaction.

-# Blender-to-Three.js Visual Buildings
+# Artflow: Blender-to-Three.js Visual Buildings

-A project for designing visual buildings in Blender, rendering, and integrating them into a Three.js environment using WebGL.
+Welcome to ArtFlow, a project for designing visual buildings in Blender, rendering, and integrating them into a Three.js environment using WebGL.

 ## Prerequisites